 I feel like when my Mom made these cookies they were way thinner and completely crumbled.
 Looking at the recipe it calls for margarine….yikes.
 I used all butter and the texture was still amazing and the flavor so good it makes you flutter your eyelashes and nod your head without even realizing it.

 Does the Family Circle magazine even still exist?
 I’m not sure but my mom has this old page from 1981 ripped out and photo copied.
 Isn’t it amazing the progression of technology and lifestyle.
-35 years ago magazines, Xerox, index cards and boxes or binders were the equivalent of Pintrest.
+35 years ago magazines, Xerox, index cards and boxes or binders were the equivalent of Pinterest.
 I cannot imagine trying to do what I do now back then.
-Now I’m on Pintrest comparing and contrasting 2-3-4 recipes and taking bits and pieces of inspiration and wisdom from them to come up with what I make for dinners and desserts.
+Now I’m on Pinterest comparing and contrasting 2-3-4 recipes and taking bits and pieces of inspiration and wisdom from them to come up with what I make for dinners and desserts.

 - 1 Cup Butter (slightly softened)

 - 1 Egg

 - 1 Tbsp Vanilla

 - 1 Tbsp Milk

 - 1 tsp Salt